dangraeber/academic_site/publications.md

 # Economics

-**"Pandemic depression: COVID-19 and the mental health of entrepreneurs"** (forthcoming). (with Marco Caliendo, Alexander Kritikos and Johannes Seebauer)
+**"Pandemic depression: COVID-19 and the mental health of entrepreneurs"** (forthcoming).
+Entrepreneurship Theory & Practice. (with Marco Caliendo, Alexander Kritikos and Johannes Seebauer)

 {: style="text-align: justify" }